 Especially as DevSecOps stands for the right things and mindset; proactive security baked-in the development process and the end-product, done in an efficient and right way for the organization and its people involved.
 There are many aspects to be discussed about DevSecOps.

-If it is a discussion about who is involved, why, when and where DevSecOps would happen, then the focus is on collaboration and communication across different Dev, Ops and Security teams.
-However, is collaboration new from the perspective of IT professionals?
-Effective security people usually try to get close to and have a collaborative relationships with Dev, Ops, engineering and business departments in order to get the right things done.
+If it’s a discussion about “Who is involved?”, “Why?”, “When?” and “Where DevSecOps should happen?”, then the discussion focus is about collaboration and communication across different Dev, Ops and Security teams.
+However, collaboration is certainly not a new aspect for a good IT professional.
+Effective security people usually try to get close to and have a collaborative relationships with Dev, Ops, engineering and business departments in order to get things done.
 The same for good engineers and developers when they seek security advice.
-This simply is common sense and with DevSecOps, there is a chance to institutionalize this on a large scale within many organizations.
+This simply is common sense and with DevSecOps, there is a chance to institutionalize and promote this further within many organizations.

 If you just look at the goals and the purpose of DevSecOps, then the discussion is about the “What” and the “How” of DevSecOps.
-It is straightforward to say from this angle that DevSecOps is about getting security qualities into the end product in a continuous and sustainable way.
-Under this condition, DevSecOps can be understood as synonymous for “Continuous Hardening”, because without this activity it is not possible to achieve its purpose.
+It’s straightforward to say that DevSecOps is about getting security quality into the end product in a continuous and sustainable way.
+DevSecOps can be understood as synonymous for “Continuous Hardening” because without continuous improvement activity it’s impossible to maintain this goal in the long run.

 “Shift Left”, “Security by Design” and “DevSecOps” are great stories for promoting Application Security.
 However, there are inconsistencies regarding DevSecOps.
-How would you convince the Waterfall guys or any other person who is not related to a DevOps scenario to take DevSecOps thinking into consideration?
+How would you convince the Waterfall guys or any other person who does not relate to DevOps scenarios to take DevSecOps like thinking into consideration?

-The answer is that you probably can’t and that it might be better to use a different jargon like “Continuous Hardening” which stands for the same goals.
-The use of “Continuous Hardening” is furthermore compatible with the “continuous” intention of DevOps.
-It allows to discuss the same outcome as would be discussed by the other crowd which rather prefers to stick with “DevSecOps”.
+The answer is that you probably can’t and that it might then be better to use a different jargon like “Continuous Hardening” which stands for the same goals.
+The use of “Continuous Hardening” is compatible with the “continuous” intention and jargon of DevOps.
+It allows to discuss the same outcome as would be discussed by someone who rather prefers to stick with “DevSecOps”.

 Advantage and disadvantage of the “DevSecOps” buzzword

-DevSecOps is a buzzword, obviously, but it is a useful one because of three powerful concepts: 1) The mindset of continuously improving security, 2) its footing in the strong DevOps movement and 3) its promise of increased efficiency through test automation.
+DevSecOps is a buzzword, obviously.
+However, it’s a useful one because of three powerful elements: 1) A mindset of continuously improving security, 2) it strongly relates to the DevOps movement and 3) it promises efficiency increases through security testing automation.

-Its footing in the DevOps movement is an invaluable advantage for promoting Application Security: If you are using DevOps, and many do, then it is very difficult to argue against DevSecOps.
+The footing in the DevOps movement is an priceless advantage for promoting Application Security: If you are using DevOps, and many do, then it’s very difficult to argue against DevSecOps.

-However, there is also an issue.
+However, there is another issue.
 The problem with DevSecOps is … DevSecOps.
 It’s a terrible name to begin with – even for many who spearhead what it stands for, including myself.
-It lacks a good definition and furthermore suffers from the current hype happening in the arena of agile development which is full of misunderstandings and buzzwords.
+It lacks a good definition and furthermore suffers from the hype in the arena of agile development which is full of misunderstandings and buzzwords.